MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-TW/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="conditional-access"></a>條件式存取

-Teams 極度依賴 Exchange 和 SharePoint 進行包括會議、行事曆、交互操作聊天和檔案共用在內的核心生產力案例。當使用者在任何用戶端上直接登入 Teams 時，對這些雲端應用程式設定的條件式存取原則會套用至 Teams。為 Teams 雲端應用程式控制方面設定的條件式存取原則，例如，使用者是否可以從特定網路存取 Teams 服務。
+Teams relies heavily on Exchange and SharePoint for core productivity scenarios, including meetings, calendars, interop chats, and file sharing.
+Conditional access policies that are set for these cloud apps apply to Teams when a user signs in directly to Teams, on any client.
+Conditional access policies that are set for the Teams cloud app control aspects such as whether users can access Teams services from certain networks.

 | 問問自己 | 動作 |
 |--------------|--------|